nbogie/threejs-ts-starter/README.md

 - try with custom shader with custom info in uv for debugging (e.g. put t in uv.y, or t > 0.5 : 1 : 0)
   - e.g. have a shader represent 0.0, 0.1, 0.2, 0.9 as one of ten colours
 - remove normals and UVs so that the BufferGeometry is as simple as possible

+# TODO:

+- allow user to upload a gltf as a vehicle model and have it "race"
+- on switching to wireframe mode, use a standard material or custom shader that makes wireframe clear.
+- export tracks to text (e.g. to data URLs)
+- add some slight sinusoidal vehicle movement as it follows the curve.
+- have car wait at start for a couple of seconds.